GOVTNZ/web-standards/guidance/assessment/tests/a11y/tables.md

 You have a data table if you need column headers and/or row headers to explain what the information in the cell means.

-Otherwise it’s a layout table (see below).
+Otherwise it’s a layout table.

 A data table’s column and row structure is expressed using the proper HTML markup.